Tuesday, 15 October 2019

 Ingreds:

-1 cup quick cook rice
+1 cup raw quick cook or brown rice

-1x160 gm/5.6oz tin tuna, drained and roughly flaked
+1x160 gm/5.6oz tin tuna, drained and roughly flaked (2 tins, if you like)

 240gm/8/5oz drained sweetcorn or equiv off the cob

-2/3 bunch green onions, topped & tailed, trimmed of wonky leaves, finely chopped
+2/3 bunch green onions, topped & tailed, trimmed of wonky leaves, finely chopped (if worried abut fodmaps, use only green leaves and double the amount)

 small florets of cooked cauliflower (opt)